PhilipCRivera/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This is a display of sample websites that I made with HTML and CSS
+This is a display of sample websites that I made with HTML and CSS.

 # Projects